 The photos in this blog (well, in all my blog posts!) are candid shots of my life as it is.
 I didn’t clean the desk up to take the photos, so you see my real life, messy files and all.

 I seem to constantly have piles to go through.
 In my lesser-organized days, my husband bought me a de-cluttering book; I lost it on the bedside table.
 Finally finding “homes” for our stuff has been immensely helpful, but I have a great deal of paper related to our ministries, my part-time work from home, and especially homeschooling.
 Here are some things I have implemented.
+(For more on these ideas, see a few of my favorite articles/videos listed at the end.)

 In my desk drawer, I have a purple hanging file marked Paper Management.
 It contains a file titled Bills, one marked To File (general), and Jim’s To Look/Discuss file (see earlier reference).
 Behind the purple folder are my dated Action Files.